MMIWG Websites/Resources

 Coalition to Stop Violence Against Native Women

 CSVANW's mission: To stop violence against Native women and children by advocating for social change in our communities.
 The CSVANW takes ownership and responsibility for the future of Native women and children by providing support, education, and advocacy using our strengths, power, and unity to create violence-free communities.
+There is also some information of the LGBTq2S+ Community as well.

 Please visit the CSVANW's website here.